Worktrees

 If the url

-points directly to a linked worktree, Antora will not recognize it as a valid git repository.
+points directly to a linked worktree, Antora will not recognize that content source as a valid git repository.

 Linked worktree as content source

-It’s possible to get Antora to support using a linked worktree as a content source with the help of an extension.
+It’s possible to enhance Antora to support using a linked worktree as a content source with the help of an Antora extension.

-key of a content source points to a linked worktree, then reconfigure the content source to point to the main worktree instead.
+key of a content source points to a linked worktree, then reconfigures the content source to point to the main worktree instead.

 'use strict'